Swiss-Digital-World/MASLLanguageDocs/README.md

 @endcol

 @begincol
-@noteimg100 // Gives the note image with height of 100px (available height are from 50 - 500 px)
+@noteimg('100x100') // Gives the note image with height and width of 100px
 @endcol

 @endrow